 - During defueling with Condiesel (1981) R-9, Kovatch R-9, and Oshkosh R-11 fuel servicing vehicles, verify via precheck/pretest that the high level shutoff is operational.
 This is accomplished by using the Defuel High Level Pretest button on the main control panel.
-For Kovatch R-11 fuel servicing vehicles equipped with the electronically controlled high level shutoff system, observe the cargo tank sensor green light on the main control panel is illuminated prior to initiating the operation. - Refueling Operator shall ensure nozzles equipped ball strainer valves are in the correct refuel/defuel position.
+For Kovatch R-11 fuel servicing vehicles equipped with the electronically controlled high level shutoff system, observe the cargo tank sensor green light on the main control panel is illuminated prior to initiating the operation. - Refueling operator shall ensure nozzles equipped ball strainer valves are in the correct refuel/defuel position.
 The ball valve strainer must be inspected and cleaned as required every time the ball valve position is switched from the refuel to defuel or defuel to refuel position.
-This strainer is the last line of protection for preventing solid contaminates from entering AC or the refueling vehicle components.
-If the strainer is not inspected and cleaned if required, damage to AC fuel systems/refueling vehicle components and fuel spills may occur.

-Refueling operator shall ensure nozzles equipped ball ۰ strainer valves are in the correct refuel/defuel position.
-The ball valve strainer must be inspected and cleaned as required every time the ball valve position is switched from the refuel to defuel or defuel to refuel position.
 When required to switch the refuel/defuel status of fuel servicing equipment (to include set up for RTB operations), available 2F0X1 (or civilian equivalent) shall provide secondary visual verification for the proper placement and condition of the ball valve strainer prior to commencing the next operation.
-This strainer is the last line of protection for preventing solid contaminates from entering Alternating Current (AC) or the refueling vehicle components.
-If the strainer is not inspected and cleaned if required, damage to AC fuel systems/refueling vehicle components and fuel spill may occur.
+This strainer is the last line of protection for preventing solid contaminates from entering aircraft or the refueling vehicle components.
+If the strainer is not inspected and cleaned if required, damage to aircraft fuel systems/refueling vehicle components and fuel spill may occur.
 Failure to comply could result in damage to, or destruction of, equipment or loss of mission effectiveness.